-Kindly help on how to deal with the case of an employee who inform us that she is pregnant but wants to get married in India immediately.
-But here in UAE, it is not legal to get pregnant out of wedlock.
-What to do on case?
-Please help
+Kindly help on how to deal with the case of an employee who informs us that she is pregnant but wants to get married in India immediately.
+However, here in the UAE, it is not legal to get pregnant out of wedlock.
+What should we do in this case?
+Please help.

 From United Arab Emirates, Dubai